- Ticks live in wooded and brushy areas with high grass and leaf litter. Walk in the center of trails to avoid contact with host-seeking ticks.

 - Take extra precautions in spring through fall when ticks are most active.

 - Use an EPA-registered insect repellent on your skin.

 - Consider treating clothing with permethrin, which kills ticks on contact and gives protection through several washes.
 Do not use permethrin on skin.

 - Talk to your veterinarian about tick prevention products for pets.

-- Light-colored clothing will help you spot ticks more easily.
+- Wear pants, long sleeves and long socks.
+Light-colored clothing can help you spot ticks more easily.

 - Put your clothes in the dryer on high heat for 10 minutes.